yousefvand/shellman-ebook/manuscript/basics.md

 ## shebang {#shebang}

-This is the first line of any bash script.
+This is the first line of most of shell scripts.
 You may see different versions of it:

 - `#!/usr/bin/sh`
 - `#!/usr/bin/bash`